Vishwas1687/blog/README.md

 6) Run api and client on two different terminals.

 Since data is not shared my database when you open your own atlas project the website will not contain any blogs.
-So i have entered my username and password for the project as comments in the index.js file of the  api folder.
+So I have entered my username and password for the project as comments in the index.js file of the  api folder.